cobaltcore-dev/prysm/pkg/producers/opslog/README.md

 | `radosgw_requests_duration_per_bucket_and_method`    | Histogram | `tenant`, `bucket`, `method`                         | Histogram for request latencies aggregated per bucket and method (all users combined). |

 > **Note**: Histogram metrics do **not** include the `pod` label to reduce cardinality.
 Each histogram automatically provides `_bucket`, `_count`, and `_sum` metrics for comprehensive latency analysis.

+### Memory Efficiency Architecture

+The system uses a **dedicated storage architecture** where each metric type has its own optimized storage map:

+- **Memory Efficient**: Only enabled metric types consume memory
+- **Optimal Granularity**: Each aggregation level stores exactly the data it needs
+- **No Runtime Aggregation**: All aggregation happens at storage time for better performance
+- **Independent Metrics**: Each metric can be enabled/disabled independently without affecting others

 ### Multi-Tenant Support